 - 1. The students will identify their role in regards to safety while participating in an activity.
 (DOK Level 1) - 2.
 The students will analyze the critical elements of the activity.
 (DOK Level 4) - 3.
 The students will summarize the benefits that regular participation in an activity has on their bodies.
 (DOK Level 2) - 4.
 The students will compare strategies from one activity to another.
 (DOK Level 3) - 5.
 The students will assess what factors influence their participation preferences.
 (DOK Level 3) - 6.
 The students will identify negative interactions within a group and describe ways to overcome these types of interactions.
 (DOK Level 1) - 7.
 The students will identify skills from one activity that could be transferred to another activity.
-(DOK Level 1)

-- 8. The students will analyze how practice strategies can improve their skills.
+(DOK Level 1) - 8.
+The students will analyze how practice strategies can improve their skills.
 (DOK Level 4) - 9.
 The students will predict how muscular strength, muscular endurance, and cardiorespiratory endurance affect the activities in this unit.
 (DOK Level 2) - 10.
-The students will analyze their heart rates at the beginning and end of their activity as well as during a 2-4 minute recovery period.
+The students will analyze their heart rates at the beginning and end of their activity as well as during a 2-4-minute recovery period.
 (DOK Level 4) - 11.
 The students will identify and use fitness principles.
 (DOK Level 1) - 12.
 The students will be able to define health-related and skill related fitness components.
-(DOK Level 1) - 13.
-The students will be able to describe how scientific principles affect their movement.
+(DOK Level 1)

+- 13. The students will be able to describe how scientific principles affect their movement.
 (DOK Level 1) - 14.
 The students will monitor their fitness levels by analyzing the data from their fitness scores.
 (DOK Level 4) - 15.
 The students will identify the components of health-related fitness.
 (DOK Level 1) - 16.
-The students will identify the components of skill related fitness.
+The students will identify the components of skill-related fitness.
 (DOK Level 1)

-Core Activities and Corresponding Instructional Methods: The following instructional methods can be used with each core activity based on the teacher choice of style: Command style, Practice style, Reciprocal style, Self-check style, Inclusion style, Guided Discovery, Jigsaw learning episode, Think-Pair-Share learning episode, and/or Cooperative Learning.
+Core Activities and Corresponding Instructional Methods: The following instructional methods can be used with each core activity based on the teacher choice of style: command style, practice style, reciprocal style, self-check style, inclusion style, guided, jigsaw learning episode, think-pair-share learning episode, and/or cooperative learning.

 - 1. The students will be instructed on how to perform the given fitness activity. - 2.
 Warm up and cool down activities. - 3.
 Description of physical fitness components (health related or skill related). - 4.
 Heart rate monitoring. - 5.
 Teacher explanation of health-related and skill related fitness components. - 6.
 Teacher explanation of fitness principles. - 7.
-Student participation in lifetime fitness activities.

-8. Writing assignment/journal assignment or completion of Activity Response sheets.
+Student participation in lifetime fitness activities. - 8.
+Writing assignment/journal assignment or completion of activity response sheets.